QuentinRa/blog.quentinra.dev/operating-systems/cloud/active-directory/security/index.md

 [![windows_ldap_user_kerberoastable](../../../../cybersecurity/_badges/rootme/forensic/windows_ldap_user_kerberoastable.svg)](https://www.root-me.org/en/Challenges/Forensic/Windows-LDAP-User-KerbeRoastable)
 [![windows_kerberoast](../../../../cybersecurity/_badges/rootme/realist/windows_kerberoast.svg)](https://www.root-me.org/en/Challenges/Realist/Windows-KerbeRoast)

-Domain accounts are often used to run services.
-They may have been given many privileges.
-Each service instance is associated with a service account using a **Service Principal Names (SPN)**.

-We can request a TGS for the target service, and attempt to crack its hash.
+We can request a TGS for any user that has **Service Principal Names (SPN)**.
+Usually, only service account have them.

+Similarly to ASReproasting, we can attempt to crack the session key to find the service account password.

 RC4 hashes are easy to crack while AES hashes are harder.

 We can use [mimikatz](/cybersecurity/red-team/tools/utilities/creds/mimikatz.md), [Rubeus](/cybersecurity/red-team/tools/utilities/creds/rubeus.md) or [PowerView](/cybersecurity/red-team/tools/utilities/windows/powersploit.md) to fetch TGS tickets.